BD2KGenomics/protect/MANUAL.md

 (for haplotyping the patient), or a pre-computed haplotype bundle and an rna-seq fastq (or pair of bams; for expression estimation and variant filtering).

+In addition to local and AWS S3 hosted files, input bams and vcfs can be pulled form the NCBI GDC using gdc://<UUID> as the value for the coresponding key.
+Since GDC bams are indexed, the .bai from the data bundle will be used.

 ```
 patients:    -> This is the group name.
 Do not modify this
     PRTCT-01:   -> A string describing a unique Identifier for the patient.
 This is the only key